DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Threat is represented by a threat bar at the top of the app screen, which fills as threat increases.
 When threat increases to a **threshold**, a threat event is activated in the app and heroes resolve it by following its instructions.
 Each threshold has a number that indicates the amount of threat required for it to activate.
 If the threat bar ever fills, the game ends and the heroes fail the adventure.

-> image of threat bar of a chosen hero as it fills up
+> Image of a threat bar of a chosen hero as it fills up

 *As the threat bar fills, the heroes will be subject to ever greater dangers.*